Semin-Cheon/4D-STEM_subfunctions/README.md

   The number of the figures will be set automatically with you row & col bin sizes. or you can modify the way of display!

 To use this script, you will need the code "Find_Divisors.m" which generates a list of divisors of some given number. ex) input: 8 -> Output: 1, 2, 4, 8

-From the divisor list, you will set Row and Col size in a figure